dmytrostriletskyi/django-telegram-login/README.md

 )
 ```

-Widget generator returns ф string that contains JavaScript code.
-This code automaticaly create widget (button) and handle user taps (request) on its owns - your deal is only receive and process user data.
+Widget generator returns a string that contains JavaScript code.
+This code creates widget (button) automatically and handles user taps (requests) on its own.
+Your deal is to receive and process user data.

 So use it in your views via context.